 4. Tell anyone & everyone you’re looking for a FNP practicum site

-Sarah Magula recommends sharing that you will be looking for a practicum sites from Day 1 in the program.
+Sarah Magula recommends sharing that you will be looking for nurse practitioner preceptors and a practicum site from Day 1 in the program.

 “I ran into different mid-levels throughout the program and they would tell me where they went for different rotations,” she said.
 “Put it out there and get feelers to find out what everyone in your area did, what doctors are more receptive to teaching, what hospitals are teaching organizations.”

-You truly never know who might be able to connect you with a site.
+You truly never know who might be able to connect you with NP preceptors or a practicum site.
 Philhower found one of his sites after helping a woman who was stranded by giving her car a jump.

 5. Follow up

-Starting early can sometimes feel difficult, as nurse practitioners and other providers are so busy.
+Starting early can sometimes feel difficult, as nurse practitioner preceptors and other providers are so busy.